Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Starting with Saint Kyneburga AKA Lady Coneyborough and her unrolling of Roman Ermine Street near Castor - while out collecting flowers \<cough>...

-Does this Roman road-building Saxon warrior-queen have an equivalent in central America?
+Does this Roman road-building Saxon warrior-queen have an equivalent in Central America?

 Lady K'awiil Ajaw on the tools.
 Source: Lady Kʼawiil Ajaw - Wikipedia